 Cleveland Clinic is designated as a Comprehensive Hypertension Center by the American Society of Hypertension, which recognizes expertise in treating patients who have complex or difficult-to-treat hypertension and its co-morbidities.

 The Center for Blood Pressure Disorders follows a collaborative approach to diagnosis, care and monitoring of blood pressure disorders.
-We work closely with internists, cardiologists, endocrinologists, and vascular medicine specialists to develop a diagnostic and management plan that is tailored to the individual patient.
+We work closely with internists, endocrinologists, and vascular medicine specialists to develop a diagnostic and management plan that is tailored to each patient.
 An effective treatment program requires partnership between the patient and care providers.
 The Center supports patients with information regarding blood pressure monitoring guidelines, lifestyle changes and nutrition.

 What We Treat